Validating Schema Compliance During Digital Ingest: Troubleshooting Edge Cases in Archival Workflows

 return True

-def validate_json(self, payload: Dict[str, Any]) -> bool:
+def validate_json(self, payload: dict[str, Any]) -> bool:

 return True

-Asynchronous Execution & Error Isolation
+Step 3: Async Execution With Error Isolation

 python